top of page

 Do you snore at night?
 Are you constantly tired throughout the day?
 Did you know that you may be suffering from a sleep disorder known as obstructive sleep apnea?

-Woman with orofacial pain.
+Woman with orofacial pain and jaw pain.

 What is Orofacial Pain?